hJaegler/IPGP/README.md

 This script allows to post two windows :
  * the first one post a list of parameters.
+ * the second window post caracteristics of the given sismogram
- * the second window post a sismogram, on which we can point to store coordinates of points on the sismogram.
+ * the third one post the sismogram, on which we can point to store coordinates of points on the sismogram.